• OVERVIEW

 Observational Skills

 A candidate must acquire information as presented through demonstrations and experiences in foundational sciences.
-In addition, a candidate must be able to evaluate a patient accurately and assess relevant health, behavioral and medical information.
+In addition, a candidate must be able to evaluate a patient accurately and assess relevant health, behavioral, and medical information.
 Candidates must be able to obtain and interpret information through comprehensive assessment of patients, correctly interpret diagnostic representations of patient physiologic data, and accurately evaluate patient conditions and responses.

 Communication Skills

-Candidates must exhibit interpersonal skills to enable effective caregiving of patients, including the ability to communicate effectively in English with all members of a multidisciplinary health care team, patients, and their families in person and in writing.
+Candidates must exhibit interpersonal skills to enable effective caregiving of patients, including the ability to communicate effectively in English with all members of a multidisciplinary healthcare team, patients, and their families in person and in writing.
 Candidates must be able to clearly and accurately record information and accurately interpret verbal and non-verbal communication.

 Patient Care Skills